-Labour License's are statutory license mandatory applicable for establishments to ensure the welfare of the employees in that Organizations.
-The important aims and objectives of the Labour registrations are maintenance of peaceful atmosphere in the labour sector as a whole; decent working conditions and improved quality of life to the workers; ensure co-operation and healthy relation between the employers and the employees; systematic implementation of the various labour laws throughout the State; enhancing social security coverage of workers through better Labour policies, Schemes and programmes etc. Among the various act come under the Labour Departments of the concerned state governments, every commercial establishments must register under Shop and Commercial Establishments Act 1960.
-It is a basic requirement for all business enterprises who appoint employees in that establishment.
-This license is also known as Gumasta License, Shop Act License and Shop Act Registration in various locations in India.
+Labour licenses are statutory licenses mandatory and applicable for establishments to ensure the welfare of the employees in that Organization.
+The essential aims and objectives of the Labour registrations are the maintenance of a peaceful atmosphere in the labour sector as a whole; decent working conditions and improved quality of life for the workers; ensuring cooperation and healthy relations between the employers and the employees; systematic implementation of the various labor laws throughout the State; enhancing social security coverage of workers through better Labour policies, Schemes, and programs , etc. Among the various activities that come under the Labour Departments of the concerned state governments, every commercial establishment must register under Shop and Commercial Establishments Act 1960.
+It is an essential requirement for all business enterprises that appoint employees in that establishment.
+This license is also known as Gumasta License, Shop Act License, and Shop Act Registration in various locations in India.

-Every Commercial Establishment other than factories mandatory register under Shop and Establishment Act 1960.
-This registration is compulsory for all business establishment, even if it is an office, must apply for online license issued by the labour department of the concerned State.
-Such establishment apply for license within 60 days of sanction of Trade License issued by the Panchyat, Municipal Corporation or Municipality.
-Trade license registration is mandatory requirement for register under Shop and Establishment License.
-The applicant must apply for shop act license with the Trade Name mentioned in the D & O Trade License issued by the LSGD.
-Both these license must obtain by all the establishments before starting any commercial operations or appointing an employee.
-These license are applicable for all kind of organizations like Sole Proprietorships, Partnership Firms, Private Limited Companies, LLP, Trust and Societies etc.
+Every Commercial Establishment, besides factories, is mandatory to register under the Shops and Establishment Act of 1960.
+This registration is compulsory for all business establishments, even if it is an office, must apply for an online license issued by the labor department of the concerned State.
+Such establishments apply for the license within 60 days of sanction of Trade License issued by the Panchyat, Municipal Corporation, or Municipality.
+Trade license registration is mandatory for registering under Shop and Establishment License.
+The applicant must apply for a shop act license with the Trade Name mentioned in the D & O Trade License issued by the LSGD.
+Both these licenses must obtain by all the establishments before starting any commercial operations or appointing an employee.
+These licenses apply to organizations like Sole Proprietorships, Partnership Firms, Private Limited Companies, LLPs, trusts, Societies, etc.

 Id proof of the Applicant